utah-cs3550-fa24/assignments/study-guide.md

 ------

 You should be able to identify the parts of a URL: the protocol (or scheme), hostname (or domain), port, and path (or page).

-You should know rough orders of magnitude for how many websites there are and how many internet users there are.
-You should know how old the internet and the web are (to within the decade).
-You should be able to explain the difference between the internet and the web.
-You should be able to list the most common web browsers.

 You should be able to explain the relationship between hostnames (also called domains), IP addresses, and packet routes.
 You should be able to give examples of each.
-You should also be familiar with what kind of information is provided by 1) DNS lookup tools; 2) IP lookup tools;
+You should also be familiar with what kind of information is provided by 1) DNS lookup tools; 2) IP lookup tools; 3) traceroute.
-3) traceroute.

 You should be able to explain the role of a registrar.
 You should know what A and AAAA records do in DNS.
-You should be able to give the price, within an order of magnitude, of a domain ($5-20/yr), an IPv4 address ($40-60), an IPv6 address ($0), inbound bandwidth ($0), outbound traffic ($50-100/TB), and an HTTPS certificate ($0).
+You should be able to give the price, within an order of magnitude, of a domain ($5-20/yr), an IPv4 address ($30-50), an IPv6 address ($0), inbound bandwidth ($0), outbound traffic ($50-100/TB), and an HTTPS certificate ($0).
 You should be able to explain why you need an IPv4 address.

+You should know rough orders of magnitude for how many websites there are and how many internet users there are.
+You should be able to list the most common web browsers.
 You should be able to name the top three could providers.

 You should be able to explain the difference between a "virtualized" and "bare-metal" cloud computer.
 You should be able to name some key cloud computing instance parameters, such as CPU architecture, CPU cores, available memory, available disk, and available accelerators like GPUs.

 You should be able to explain the roles of AWS and its EC2 and Elastic IP services.
-You should be give the cost, within an order of magnitude, of the deployment you were asked to create as part of Assignment 4 (about $9/mo).
+You should be give the cost, within an order of magnitude, of the deployment you were asked to create as part of Assignment 7 (about $9/mo).
 You should be able to explain the terms "instance" and "instance type".

-You should be able to define a Service Level Agreement and explain what a "two nines" or "five nines" availability level means.
+You should be able to define a Service Level Agreement and explain what a "two nines" or "five nines" availability level means, and be able to estimate how much downtime per year that means.
+(One nine: weeks; two nines: days; three nines: minutes; four nines: a minute;
+five nines: seconds.)
 You should be able to explain the benefits of operating redundant services in multiple regions.

 You should be able describe briefly what Linux, SystemD, APT, SSH, BASH, and JournalCtl do.
-You should be able to explain the role of the gateway server and name popular gateway servers.
-You should be able to explain the role of the database server and name popular database servers.
+You should be able to explain the role of the gateway server and name popular gateway servers (Apache, NGINX, Caddy).
+You should be able to explain the role of the database server and name popular database servers (MySQL, SQL Server, Postgres).

 You should be able to explain what the `DEBUG` and `ALLOWED_HOSTS` settings in Django do and why they differ between development and